a02387274/BIOL3070-Gagner/Warm-up-mosquitoes-MasonGagner.md

 research, birds have been determined to be a rather large contributor to the maintenance of WNV and its spread.
 House Finches (Haemorhous mexicanus) are notable host reservoirs of the virus given their prolonged and high-titer of the virus (Komar et al., 2003).

-To connect real-world-transmission data to laboratory findings, molecular tools are used.Polymerase chain reaction (PCR) is a method of DNA amplification used to determine what host species mosquitos have blood fed on by extracting the blood from the mosquito and sequencing the amplified DNA fragments.
-Primers are used in the amplification to make many copies of the DNA strands for better reading (Polymerase Chain Reaction (PCR), n.d.).
-Identifying the host correctly allows for connections to be made to determine feeding patterns and infection outcomes.
+With the data sample, prominent species in WNV transmission and living reservoir information will be used to determine what bird species are acting as the largest amplifying reservoir host species.

 ``` r
 # Manually transcribe duration (mean, lo, hi) from the last table column